cibinjoseph/csv-c81/README.md

 4. The file extension should either be .csv or .CSV

 Lines starting with a '#' are ignored and treated as comments.
+If any of the CD or CM tables are not provided, the corresponding values are set to zero by default in the generated C81 file.

 ## Example usage
 ```bash